Policies and Guidelines Regarding Student Organization

 An appeal should be set forth by the accused:

-1. To determine whether the original conference was conducted fairly and in accordance with the Office of Judicial Affairs sanction determination and procedures.
+1. To determine whether the original conference was conducted fairly and in accordance with The Office of Student Conduct outcome determination and procedures.

 2. To determine whether the decision reached regarding the accused student was based on substantial information to determine the preponderance of evidence and/or the level of responsibility.

-3. To determine whether any sanctions imposed were appropriate and not unduly harsh for the violation(s) set forth in the Student Code of Conduct.
+3. To determine whether any outcome imposed were appropriate and not unduly harsh for the violation(s) set forth in the Student Code of Conduct.

 If none of the three conditions for appeal is met, the decision of the original conference will be upheld and the responsible student is expected to comply immediately.